 Wesley students return home with a deep understanding of and respect for Aboriginal cultures and languages, and what it truly means to be Australian – lessons they share with their friends, families and communities on their return to Melbourne.

-Aboriginal students who graduate from the induction programme transition into mainstream Year 10, where they undertake the Senior Years Learning Framework pathway (SYLF).
-This combines academic learning and personal development with practical work experience both in the Kimberley and in Melbourne.
+Aboriginal students who graduate from the induction program transition into mainstream Year 10, where they undertake the Senior Years Learning Framework pathway (SYLF).
+This combines academic learning and personal development with practical work experience.